DataCoveEU/API4INSPIRE/ogc-api/GS-AppSchema.md

 All information available under [App Schema Base](https://github.com/DataCoveEU/API4INSPIRE/blob/gh-pages/ogc-api/GS-AppSchemaFileBase.md)

-# AttributeMapping
+## AttributeMapping

 Within the Feature Mapping section of the App Schema configuration one must specify the source for each individual element and attribute within the target XML.
 GeoServer App Schema configuration supports a wide range of options depending on the user requirements, e.g. pertaining to the cardinality of nested types.

-All information available under [Attribute Mapping](https://github.com/DataCoveEU/API4INSPIRE/blob/gh-pages/ogc-api/GS-AppSchemaFeatureMapping.md)
+All information for basic feature mapping available under [Basic Feature Mapping](https://github.com/DataCoveEU/API4INSPIRE/blob/gh-pages/ogc-api/GS-AppSchemaFeatureMapping.md)